taseNous/Computer-Aided-Design-of-Systems-E-CAD/README.md

 The purpose of this project is to design a Keyboard Reading System, Control Robotic Arm and Display on a Screen with the programming language of Verilog.

+There is also a link which leads to a video showing how the robotic arm works.

 <hr>

 Electrical computer-aided design (ECAD) software systems are used to design and develop electronic systems